Skip to content

 Where Are the Kienast Quintuplets from Liberty Corner – 53 Years Later

-Bill and Peggy Jo Kienast along with 10 helping hands from the nurses at Columbia Presbyterian Medical Center ( now the NewYork-Presbyterian Columbia University Irving Medical Center) in Manhattan welcome the Kienast quintuplets into the world.
+Bill and Peggy Jo Kienast, along with 10 helping hands from the nurses at Columbia Presbyterian Medical Center ( now the NewYork-Presbyterian Columbia University Irving Medical Center) in Manhattan, welcome the Kienast quintuplets into the world.
 The Kienasts resided in Liberty Corner and became the area’s new sensation.
 The couple held their first press conference at the hospital on March 2, 1970, just six days after the quints were born.
 Bill offered cigars to the newsmen.
 Source: Bernardsville News

 Source: Bernardsville News

 The couple held their first press conference at the hospital on March 2, 1970, just six days after the quints were born.
 Bill offered cigars to the newsmen.
 On Sunday, April 19, the family’s church, St. John on the Mountain in Bernardsville, invited the couple for coffee and surprised them with a bevy of gifts.
-Parishioners donated a $1,200 savings account for the quints, five cribs, toddlers’ clothing, strollers, potty seats and even a hobby horse, and offered to help with laundry, driving and babysitting.Source: Columbia-Presbyterian Medical Center in New York City
+Parishioners donated a $1,200 savings account for the quints, five cribs, toddlers’ clothing, strollers, potty seats and even a hobby horse, and offered to help with laundry, driving and babysitting.
+Source: Columbia-Presbyterian Medical Center in New York City

-As of the writing of this post, the once darling babies are now 53 Years, 1 Months, 16 Days old!
+As of the writing of this post, the once darling babies are now 53 Years, 1 Month, 16 Days old!

 Background

-Beverly Faulkner shared this great photo of her mom Sally Faulkner and Lt.
-Charlie Fortenbacker from the Liberty Corner First Aid Squad who brought Amy, Abigale, Sara, Gordon, and Todd home to Liberty Corner.
+Beverly Faulkner shared this great photo of her mom, Sally Faulkner, and Lt.
+Charlie Fortenbacker from the Liberty Corner First Aid Squad, who brought Amy, Abigale, Sara, Gordon, and Todd home to Liberty Corner.

 The quintuplets were the first American set of surviving quintuplets to be conceived through the use of fertility drugs.
 They were born to parents who had previously conceived two other children through the use of the fertility drug Pergonal.
-She was part of an experiment aimed at overcoming the risk of multiple pregnancy from fertility drugs.
+She was part of an experiment aimed at overcoming the risk of multiple pregnancies from fertility drugs.
 She had spent several weeks at New York’s Columbia Presbyterian Medical Center when the quints were born six weeks prematurely.

 The first 12 hours were critical to their survival.
 They ranged in weight from 3lbs-4 oz. to 4lbs-6 oz.
 Three were suffered from hyaline membrane disease

-April 9, 1971 – As 1 year old babies, according to their mother Peggy Jo, they drank a total of 25 bottles of milk each day, requiring approximately 75 burpings.
+April 9, 1971 – As 1-year-old babies, according to their mother, Peggy Jo, they drank a total of 25 bottles of milk each day, requiring approximately 75 burpings.
 They would go through 400 diaper changes a week.
 “They were cloth diapers,” Keinast said.
 “If they’d been disposables, our backyard would have been a landfill.”

 The family’s need for a larger home led the Somerset and Morris Home Builders Association to offer free, speedy work on an addition to the Kienast home.